HMS Trump: Post war

-In 1960, Trump, along with and Tabard, rejoined the 4th Submarine Flotilla at Sydney, Australia.
-There, they operated with units of the Far East Fleet, the Royal Australian Navy, and the Royal New Zealand Navy.
+In 1960, Trump, along with and Tabard, rejoined the 4th Submarine Flotilla at Sydney, Australia, operating with units of the Far East Fleet, the Royal Australian Navy, and the Royal New Zealand Navy.
 In June 1964, she participated in the "NEWS EX" anti-submarine exercise in the Hauraki Gulf off the coast of New Zealand.

-Trump underwent refits at Cockatoo Dockyard, between January 1962 and April 1963, and again between August 1965 and October 1966.
-She was the final Royal Navy submarine to be on station in Australia, departing on 10 January 1969 when the 1st Australian Submarine squadron was formed from the RN 4th Submarine Squadron.
-She was temporarily assigned to the Royal Australian Navy while boats of the were under construction, but remained a Royal Navy submarine.
+Trump underwent refits at Cockatoo Dockyard between January 1962 and April 1963, and again between August 1965 and October 1966.
+She was the last Royal Navy submarine to be on station in Australia, departing on 10 January 1969 when the 1st Australian Submarine squadron was formed from the RN 4th Submarine Squadron.
+Still a Royal Navy submarine, she was temporarily assigned to the Royal Australian Navy while boats of the were under construction.

 Trump was scrapped at Newport from 1 August 1971.

+Legacy

+During his state visit to the United States in April 2026, King Charles III presented the submarine's original bell to the United States president, Donald Trump, and added, "Should you ever need to get hold of us, well, just give us a ring!"